rubo77/Lalumo/dev/plan.md

 - New bug/feature: In 2_5 chord characters, after entering from nav, activity should always start in free mode; first time play is hit, it switches to game mode.
 - Cleaning up audio resources on window blur deletes the synth when window loses focus, which is not desired.
 Only clean up on appropriate lifecycle events (e.g. visibilitychange, beforeunload), not blur.
 - New bug/feature: In 2_2 chords stable/instable, after entering from nav, activity should always start in free mode; first time play is hit, it switches to game mode.
 Play button should reliably switch to game mode, and activity should reset to free mode when re-entered from nav.
+- User reports: 2_2_chords_stable_instable progress is always reset to 0 when re-entering from nav.
+Investigate if progress is stored in localStorage and if it is part of the reset logic.
+  - Progress is stored in localStorage and updated in checkStableInstableMatch, but may not be loaded correctly when re-entering activity; likely cause of reset to 0.
+  - Progress is now loaded from localStorage on activity entry to prevent reset to 0.

 ## Task List
 - [x] Update concept documentation to specify single-flag/multi-activity unlock